How Much Hail Damage to Replace Roof? (Protect Your Roof Shingles)

 Severity of Damage:

-Minor hail damage, such as a few missing shingles or minor granule loss, may only require repairs.
+Minor hail damage, such as a few missing roof shingles or minor granule loss, may only require repairs.
 The size of hail stones can significantly affect the extent of damage, with larger stones causing more severe impacts.
 However, extensive damage, including widespread fractures or multiple missing shingles, often necessitates replacement.

 Age of Roof:

-The age of your roof influences the decision between repairs and replacement.
+The age of your roof shingles influences the decision between repairs and replacement.
 Older roofs nearing the end of their lifespan may benefit more from a full replacement to ensure long-term durability and performance.

 Insurance Coverage:

-Consult your insurance policy to determine coverage for roof hail damage repairs versus replacements.
+Consult your insurance policy to determine coverage for roof shingles hail damage repairs versus replacements.
 While repairs may be covered under certain circumstances, replacements may require meeting specific criteria outlined in your policy.

 How Much Hail Damage Requires a Roof Replacement?